 About

-Plant-based Diets in Medicine – an initiative by Vegetarians of Washington
+Plant-based Diets in Medicine

 Today, the prevention and treatment of disease with a plant-based diet is based on the bedrock of extensive research and now is considered evidence-based medicine.
 Yet, it may be the least utilized tool in the physician’s toolbox.
 There are two main reasons for this.
 First is that although diet remains the number one risk factor for disease and disability in the United States, exceedingly little attention is given to nutrition in medical school and almost none is given to the prevention and treatment of disease with a plant-based diet.